Religion in Turkey: Secularism

 Despite its official secularism, the Turkish government includes the state agency of the Presidency of Religious Affairs (Diyanet İşleri Başkanlığı), whose purpose is stated by law "to execute the works concerning the beliefs, worship, and ethics of Islam, enlighten the public about their religion, and administer the sacred worshiping places".
 The institution, commonly known simply as Diyanet, operates 77,500 mosques, builds new ones, pays the salaries of imams, and approves all sermons given in mosques in Turkey.
 The Presidency of Religious Affairs finances only Sunni Muslim worship in Turkey.
-For example, Alevi, Câferî (mostly Azeris), and Bektashi Muslims (mostly Turkmen) participate in the financing of the mosques and the salaries of Sunni imams by paying taxes to the state, while their places of worship, which are not officially recognized, do not receive any state funding.
+For example, Alevi, Jafari (mostly Azeris), and Bektashi Muslims (mostly Turkmen) participate in the financing of the mosques and the salaries of Sunni imams by paying taxes to the state, while their places of worship, which are not officially recognized, do not receive any state funding.
 The Presidency of Religious Affairs' budget rose from US$0.9 billion for the year 2006 to $2.5 billion in 2012.

 Beginning in the 1980s, the role of religion in the state has been a divisive issue, as influential religious factions challenged the complete secularization called for by Kemalism and the observance of Islamic practices experienced a substantial revival.
 In the early 2000s (decade), Islamic groups challenged the concept of a secular state with increasing vigor after Recep Tayyip Erdoğan's Islamist-rooted Justice and Development Party (AKP) came into power in 2002.

 Turkey, through the Treaty of Lausanne (1923), recognizes the civil, political, and cultural rights of non-Muslim minorities.
 In practice, Turkey only recognizes Greek, Armenian, and Jewish religious minorities.
-Alevi are partially recognized while Câferî Muslims among other Muslim sects, as well as Latin Catholics and Protestants, are not recognized officially.
+Alevi are partially recognized while Jafari (Twelever Shia) Muslims among other Muslim sects, as well as Latin Catholics and Protestants, are not recognized officially.
 In 2013, the European Court of Human Rights ruled that Turkey had discriminated against the religious freedom of Alevis.